 - Soy milk

 - Cheese made from soy

 Patients with hypothyroidism have a constant problem with their levels of glucose and when not careful, they can develop insulin resistance.
 However, it’s important to remember that the metabolic function is altered, and this can cause obesity and diabetes.

-- Experts recommend against sugar substitutes, not even organic sweeteners.
-These can cause blood sugar levels to increase.
+- Experts recommend against sugar substitutes, not even organic sweeteners as these can cause blood sugar levels to increase

 5. Vegetable oils